 - search for the postcode where the equipment will be placed under ‘Find Address’

 - under ‘Map Categories’ open ‘Assets’ and click the tick box next to ‘Highway Record’

 If the road is:

-- Green (no black boundary) = ECC owned
+- green (no black boundary) it is ECC owned

-- Red (no black boundary) = ECC owned
+- red (no black boundary) it is ECC owned

 If the road is owned by Essex, you need to make an application on the ECC website

 To be able to apply for a skip, scaffolding or hoarding licence, you need to be a: